ietf-wg-cellar/ebml-specification/specification.markdown

 The `@path` value **MUST** be unique within the EBML Schema.
 The `@id` value corresponding to this `@path` **MUST NOT** be defined for use within another EBML Element with the same EBMLParentPath as this `@path`.

 A path with a GlobalPlaceholder as the EBMLLastParent defines a Global Element; see (#global-elements).
-If the element has no EBMLLastParent part or the EBMLLastParent part is not a GlobalPlaceholder then the Element is not a Global Element.
+If the element has no EBMLLastParent part, or the EBMLLastParent part is not a GlobalPlaceholder, then the Element is not a Global Element.

 The GlobalParentOccurrence part is interpreted as the amount of valid EBMLPathAtom parts that can replace the GlobalPlaceholder in the path.